Modernizing the Intranet of a multinational finance organization

 “I’ve built my own folder system on my desktop just so I don’t have to touch the intranet more than I need to.”

 “Everything takes too long.
-Assigning a job should be two clicks, not six.”
+Assigning a job should be quick, not a headache.”

 — Senior auditor